cchauve/PlasBin/README.md

 The data set contains 133 bacterial samples.
 As some of the methods we use are reference-based, we split this data set into two parts - a reference set and a test set.
 We carry out our experiments on the test set consisting of 66 of the 133 samples.

-*Question.* How was the plit done?
+*Question.* How was the split done?
+The split was similar to the one used for the HyAsP paper.
+Samples released before 19 December 2015 formed the reference database and after that date formed the test set.

 *Comment.* If the reference set is used, we should outline how.

 ## Experiment details